liontamerbc/bluebyt-wayfire/README.md

 1. Log out of your current session.
 2. At your login manager (e.g., GDM), select the "Wayfire" session.
 3. Log in and enjoy your new desktop environment!

 ---

+## 💡 Why install GNOME as a fallback?

+Wayfire is a powerful compositor, but a minimal system may leave you without a graphical fallback if something goes wrong.
+**The installer allows you to automatically install GNOME (`-g` or `--gnome`) as a stable, full-featured desktop for troubleshooting and recovery.**

+**Benefits:**
+- Reliable fallback: Always be able to log into a working desktop if Wayfire fails.
+- Graphical tools for system/network/bluetooth/display.
+- Improved hardware support (drivers, firmware).
+- Safe for experimentation: you can always return to GNOME if you break your Wayfire config.

+---